enke-dev/lint/README.md

 ## Development

 This repo self-tests the configuration by linting itself: `npm run lint`.\
-Therefore, a `text.config.ts` is used.
+Therefore, a `tesr.eslint.config.ts` is used.

 And additionally, a naive test is in place to check that the linter actually finds issues: `npm run test`.\
 It uses the native Node test runner against some obviously faulty code in the `test` directory.